-Make this simple branch decoration with a few items from the dollar store.
-Making beautiful Dollar Tree Decor is rewarding and easy.
+Make this easy diy branch centerpiece with a few items from the dollar store.
+Making beautiful dollar store decor is rewarding and easy.

-My father-in-law cut some Forsythia branches for us to put in a vase this spring.
+This project was inspired by my father-in-law, who cut some Forsythia branches for us to put in a vase one spring.
 They have little yellow flowers when they bloom and I loved how they brightened up a little corner of my family room.
 I loved the look of them so much, I decided to save the branches and try to recreate it for a permanent decoration.

 This post contains some affiliate links for your convenience (which means if you click a link and make a purchase I will earn a small commission at no extra cost to you).
 Please see my disclaimer page for more information.

 Easy Steps to Make a Branch Centerpiece Using Dollar Tree Decor

 I used Forsythia branches, but you can use any bush or tree branches that are whip like and somewhat thin.
 You want a branch that isn’t brittle so that it will hold up.
 (You could also try curly willow branches, manzanita branches, etc.)

 Pull off any green vegetation and hang the bare branches upside down for a week or so to dry them out.
 This prevents them from molding.

 Having the live branches gives your diy branch centerpiece a more realistic look.

 I used 22 branches for my centerpiece, however, you can use as many or few as you want.
 It all depends on the size of your vase and the look you are trying to create.